Maughan-Lab/fabrial/doc/plugin_guide/plugin_guide.md

 > This tutorial uses [type annotations](https://docs.python.org/3/library/typing.html).
 I highly recommended you set up [`mypy`](https://mypy.readthedocs.io/en/stable/getting_started.html) or some other type checker.
 Type checkers can catch common errors before you even run your plugin, and they encourage readable and maintainable code.
 If you are using [VS Code](https://code.visualstudio.com/), there are two `mypy` extensions available: [Mypy](https://marketplace.visualstudio.com/items?itemName=matangover.mypy) and [Mypy Type Checker](https://marketplace.visualstudio.com/items?itemName=ms-python.mypy-type-checker).

 To start, we need to set up a development environment (i.e. a place to write our plugin code).
 Choose a folder to put everything in, for example **`my_plugin`**.
 Then, [create and activate a virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments).
-We may need to install a few Python packages—virtual environments let us do so without cluttering up our global Python installation.
+We may need to install a few Python packages—virtual environments let us do so without cluttering up our system Python installation.
 Install Fabrial and its dependencies with
 ```
 pip install fabrial
 ```